JPatel87/locks-of-lush/README.md

     * Welcomes the user by name to the bookings portal (page).
     * It provides instructions to the user of what they are able to do from the bookings portal.
     * There is a "Make booking" button which can be clicked to open up the "Make booking" page.
-    * There is a "View bookings" button which is a [Bootstrap 5, collapse button](https://getbootstrap.com/docs/5.0/components/collapse/) that has been used to toggle the visibility of the bookings table which appears below the bookings summary.
+    * There is a "View bookings" button which is a [Bootstrap, collapse button](https://getbootstrap.com/docs/5.0/components/collapse/) that has been used to toggle the visibility of the bookings table which appears below the bookings summary.

 * Make booking
     * There are two separate "make booking" forms - one for the admin and one for the user.
 The only difference between them is that the admin form displays the user field to enable the admin to select a user from a dropdown list to book an appointment for.
 Whereas the user form does not display the user id field at all - it takes the logged in user's id automatically for the booking they make.
 This is to stop users from having control over any others users bookings.